Voting in Texas: Tools and Tips

 Finding out about local candidates, such as city-, county-, or school district-level, may require you to do some research.
 The website of the Texas Secretary of State has links to Texas counties' voting information, which may have information about local races.
 You should also check your city’s official website, and local news sources.

-The League of Women Voters also has regional chapters, so go to its website and plug in your ZIP code to see if there is one that serves your area.
+The League of Women Voters also has regional chapters, so go to its website and type your ZIP code into the box that says "Find Your League" to see if there is one that serves your area.

 If you have a felony on your record, it might be possible for you to vote.
 According to the Texas Secretary of State's office: